 A Proof of Study letter can be required when you apply for a travel visa whilst studying with us.
 You can print this letter out yourself on e:Vision.
 Here's some guidance.

 Please email your Hub to receive a Bank Introduction Letter (see Confirmation of Study Letter section for email addresses).
 You will need to provide us with your current address and your home address by making sure your information is up to date on e:Vision

 FWC letters are produced solely for international students who (a) have applied for further study at a Higher Educational Institution (HEI) AND (b) require such a letter to support their Tier 4 Visa Application.
 You need to have passed all modules and submitted your dissertation (or attended your viva if studying for a Masters by Research (MRes) degree.

-See Student Records if you need a copy of your transcript / diploma supplement
+See Student Records Office if you need a copy of your transcript / diploma supplement

 To register your optional module choices if you cannot complete the process on e:Vision

 Apply for a module change within the first three weeks of the autumn semester and the first two weeks of the spring semester

 Apply for a module change past the first three weeks of the autumn semester and past the first two weeks of the spring semester